robmoorman/intergalactic/README.md

 ### Virtualenv

-Check your Python version (we recommand using Python 3.7)
+Check your Python version (we recommend to use Python 3.7)

 ```
 $ python3 -v